 How does your flexible meal plan work?

-Chef Frank Blanchard and his staff prepare lunch and dinner daily.
+Chef Dave and his staff prepare lunch and dinner daily.
 Your monthly service fee includes the equivalent of one meal per day, per month.
 You can use your meals however you like, whenever you like, in any combination.
 If you miss meals, you’re free to “make them up” at any time during the same month.
 Room Service and To-Go orders are also available.
 Our dining plan lets you tailor your dining service to fit your life.

 Am I free to sit where I want to in the dining room?